waleedafifi90/watanimall/README.md

 - Check home screen (page title, active style for current nav item)
 - Change category row assertion to check for empty insted of length
 - Go back to home page after removing an item from teh cart and check for the url and the active style
+- Change the constant variable to fixture
+- Get the product 107055 and store it into fixture then check it in the details page